Watchdog group, GOP U.S. House members blast ‘reckless’ earmark spending

 “It can be done,” he said.
 “It has been done, it will need to be done again.”

-The post Watchdog group, GOP U.S. House members blast ‘reckless’ earmark spending appeared first on SC Daily Gazette.
+The post Watchdog group, GOP U.S. House members blast ‘reckless’ earmark spending appeared first on Louisiana Illuminator.